gardener/gardener/docs/development/getting_started_locally.md

 ```bash
 make start-extension-provider-local                                           # starting gardener-extension-provider-local
 ```

+> For IPv6 use `make start-extension-provider-local IPFAMILY=ipv6` instead.

 ℹ️ The [`provider-local`](../extensions/provider-local.md) is started with elevated privileges since it needs to manipulate your `/etc/hosts` file to enable you accessing the created shoot clusters from your local machine, see [this](../extensions/provider-local.md#dnsrecord) for more details.